PMOS/PCOS Dietitian, Evidence-Based, Weight-Inclusive Nutrition for Polyendocrine Metabolic Ovarian Syndrome (formerly known as PCOS)

 Learn More

-Our team of PCOS dietitians brings specialized knowledge of the hormonal mechanisms underlying PCOS, the role of nutrition in managing symptoms such as irregular menstrual cycles, fatigue, blood sugar dysregulation, and androgen excess, and the critical importance of protecting the client’s relationship with food throughout the process.
-PCOS is strongly associated with disordered eating and eating disorders, and our eating disorder-informed approach ensures your PCOS nutrition plan never comes at the cost of your mental health.
+Our team of PMOS dietitians brings specialized knowledge of the hormonal mechanisms underlying PMOS, the role of nutrition in managing symptoms such as irregular menstrual cycles, fatigue, blood sugar dysregulation, and androgen excess, and the critical importance of protecting the client’s relationship with food throughout the process.
+PMOS is strongly associated with disordered eating and eating disorders, and our eating disorder-informed approach ensures your PMOS nutrition plan never comes at the cost of your mental health.

-• Understanding the connection between nutrition, insulin sensitivity, and PCOS symptoms
+• Understanding the connection between nutrition, insulin sensitivity, and PMOS symptoms

 • Blood sugar regulation without restrictive dieting